Continue reading on DataGuidance with:

 - the recipients or categories of recipients of the data;

-- the duration of the processing; and
+- the duration of storage of personal data; and

-A specific provision is applicable in the context of electronic communications networks.
-Data subjects must receive clear and complete information on the purpose of any action tending to access, by electronic transmission, information stored in their terminal or to inscribe, by the same means, information in their terminal.
+- the purpose of any action tending to access, by electronic transmission, information stored in their terminal or to inscribe, by the same means, information in their terminal; and

 This provision shall not apply if the access to the information stored in the user's terminal or the inclusion of information in their equipment is solely for the purpose of enabling or facilitating communication by electronic means or if access is strictly necessary for the provision of an online communication service, at the express request of the user.